excsn/fibre/README.GUIDE.md

 Fibre's main philosophy is to provide the right tool for the job.
 Instead of using a general-purpose MPMC channel for all tasks, you can choose a specialized implementation that is algorithmically optimized for your use case, leading to better performance and lower overhead.

-*   **SPSC (Single-Producer, Single-Consumer):** The fastest pattern.
+*   **SPSC (Single-Sender, Single-Receiver):** The fastest pattern.
 Use when one thread/task sends to exactly one other thread/task.
 Implemented with a lock-free ring buffer.
-*   **MPSC (Multi-Producer, Single-Consumer):** Many threads/tasks send to one receiver.
+*   **MPSC (Multi-Sender, Single-Receiver):** Many threads/tasks send to one receiver.
 Great for collecting results or distributing work to a single processor.
 Implemented with a lock-free linked list.
-*   **SPMC (Single-Producer, Multi-Consumer):** One thread/task broadcasts the same message to many receivers.
+*   **SPMC (Single-Sender, Multi-Receiver):** One thread/task broadcasts the same message to many receivers.
 Each consumer gets a clone of the message.
 Implemented with a specialized ring buffer that tracks individual consumer progress.
-*   **MPMC (Multi-Producer, Multi-Consumer):** The most flexible pattern, allowing many-to-many communication.
+*   **MPMC (Multi-Sender, Multi-Receiver):** The most flexible pattern, allowing many-to-many communication.
 Implemented with a `parking_lot::Mutex` for robust state management and support for mixed sync/async waiters.
 *   **Oneshot:** A channel for sending a single value, once, from one of potentially many senders to a single receiver.

 ### Hybrid Sync/Async Model